Alternative names: Sulawesi Tarictic Hornbill; Celebes Hornbill; Sulawesi Dwarf-Hornbill; Temminck's Hornbill

 There are two subspecies of the Sulawesi Hornbill:

-- P. e. sanfordi in central, east and south Sulawesi, Buton and Muna Island
+- R. e. sanfordi in central, east and south Sulawesi, Buton and Muna Island

-Has been treated conspecific with the other species of the genus Penelopides.
+Has been treated conspecific with the other species of its former genus Penelopides.

 Tropical lowland, swamps and primary forests.